Updated 1-6-2025

 The Hereford’s House steaks are beyond delicious.
 I’ve enjoyed them on more than one occasion while in Kansas City.
 Now, I can vouch for the grilled salmon flavored to perfection with a crispy crust.
 They have perfected surf and turf entrees.

 The town touts the phrase “good starts here,” and now I understand why.
-From its incredible attractions to exquisite dining options, it is worthy of an overnight visit when in the Kansas City area.
+From its incredible attractions to its exquisite dining options, it is worth an overnight visit when in the Kansas City area.
 Shawnee deserves the accolades.

 I spent an overnight stay in Bonner Springs, which I was glad for because between sunrise and sunset I was busy exploring and needed the extra time.
 My first stop?
 Checking into my lodging accommodations at